CaelanDrayer/caelandrayer.ca/Fenna/a_couple_of_mishaps/a_bit_of_a_tow.md

 We managed to get the main sail in.
 Then we tried to get the Genoa in.
 This was when we learned that the furler for the foresail that should have wrapped the Genoa nicely around the forestay - was completely broken.
 With no engine, no hydraulics, no manual overrides, and a massive Genoa flapping about in decent winds; we decided discretion was the greater part of valor - and called for a tow in.

-You can see our awkward drift & zigzag here:
+You can see our awkward drift & zigzag here.
+Right below the longitude line where it shows 38 degrees 58 minutes was where we lost power... then started drifting.
+Got our sails up, tacked out, and then once we were the furthest west on that tack we attempted to bring the sails in.
+Then we drifted a long while (struggling to try and get the Genoa in); eventually getting towed back by a local fishing boat.
 ![whoops](attachments/whoops.jpg)

 For the engine, it turns out that the switch that controlled the pump for the day tank had stopped working.
 This tank then emptied and the whole system ran dry.
-There is supposed to be an alarm for this (we have the manual for the alarm, a hand drawn diagram & everything...), however I suspect that this mythical alarm is aspirational at best.
+There is supposed to be an alarm for this (we have the manual for the alarm, a hand drawn diagram suggesting its existence...), however I suspect that this mythical alarm is aspirational at best.
 You are also supposed to be able to flip two handles and have it roll over to the main tank.
-The challenge here is that you need to bleed the system.
+The challenge here is that if you run it dry - you need to bleed the system.
 By the manual, there is a tiny little lever on the lift pump that you can use to bleed the system.
 In practice - this is ineffective.
-We later had a local mechanic show us a trick - if you use the starter, it will run the lift pump - Just be careful not to burn out your starter motor.
+We later had a local mechanic show us a "trick" - if you use the starter, it will run the lift pump...
+Just be careful not to burn out your starter motor.
+Not exactly the most elegant of solutions - but it gets the job done.

 For the foresail - the hydraulic furler had completely broken.
 It had to be completely removed & shipped to Athens for a complete overhaul & rebuild.
 Nothing much we could do there.
+It was an admittedly validating feeling to have the sail (hydraulics) people show up and also be unable to get it going.

+All in all, a lesson in having things go wrong.
+In this case; we had tested all the components before going on the water (2 weeks prior) - things just sometimes happen.
+We did learn a lot about the boat on this day.
+Small victories I guess.